wisilva/ddt_public/README.md

 * `input_dim`: int, number of input features
 * `output_size`: int, number of possible labels
-* leaves: int, number of leaves.
+* `leaves`: int, number of leaves.
 This determines the depth of the tree.
 Must be 2^n, where n is the depth
 * `alpha`: float, temperature value.
 This determines confidence of the model at decision nodes.
 * `train_alpha`: Boolean flag.
 This determines whether alpha is made a parameter of the model.
 * `use_gpu`: Boolean flag.
 This determines whether the model runs on the GPU.
 In order to use, input data must be placed on a GPU.